Longbenton

-Longbenton is a district of North Tyneside, England.
+Longbenton is a district of North Tyneside, in the county of Tyne and Wear, England.
 It is largely occupied by an extensive estate originally built as municipal housing by Newcastle City Council in the 1930s and extended in the 1950s.
 It is served by the Tyne and Wear Metro stations Longbenton Metro station and Four Lane Ends Metro Station.
 Nearby places are Killingworth, Forest Hall, Four Lane Ends, West Moor, Heaton and South Gosforth, in Newcastle upon Tyne.
 The Longbenton and Killingworth Urban Area had a population of 34,878 in 2001.
 This figure increased to 37,070 in 2011.

 History

 The name Longbenton probably means "long (i.e. large) bean town", to distinguish it from the smaller village of Little Benton to its south-east.